ErikEvenson/webcore/README.md

 ## Setting up the base box

 Using the base box requires installing two packages on the host machine: [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/).
 Both are free.
 On a Mac, the easiest way to install both is via [Homebrew](http://mxcl.github.io/homebrew/) and [homebrew-cask](https://github.com/phinze/homebrew-cask).
+See the `technology_stack.md` document to find out what versions of software are known to be compatible.

 Install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin to enable the [VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html).